-A. The Superintendent of City Operations will solicit price quotes and availability of equipment from local contractors before each snow and ice season not later than the beginning of November of each year.
+A. The Superintendent of City Operations will solicit price quotes and availability of equipment from local contractors before the start of snow and ice season each year.
 A City and Contractor meeting will occur before each snow season.
-At this meeting areas will be assigned and plowing coordination standards established.
+At this meeting, areas will be assigned and plowing coordination standards established.